 An ancillary service is a service that facilitates the provision of the regulated service or part of it, for example, payment processing services, or one that displays or promotes content in relation to the regulated service, for example, an ad server.

-Essentially, if you have MasterCard or Visa and you don't go by the rules, they will de-bank you.
+Essentially, if you have MasterCard or Visa, and you don't go by the rules, they will debank you.

-And so, you know, through various opaque, completely vague, we decide later what they actually mean rules, where they totally won't be abused to just shut up whoever it's inconvenient.
+Not only de-platform you, essentially, you will know, through various opaque, completely vague, we decide later what they actually mean rules, where they won't, totally won't be abused to just shut up whoever it's inconvenient.

 Yeah.